Auth Overview

 authenticate app users

-the auth helper and currentUser
+auth helper and reading currentUser across the app

 const auth = getAuth(app)